 Bernese Rottie (Bernese Mountain Dog & Rottweiler Mix): Info, Pictures & More

-The Bernese Rottie, also known as the Bernweiler, is a mix between a Bernese Mountain Dog and a Rottweiler.
-This hybrid breed is large and often muscular and powerful, but the longer hair inherited from the Bernese Mountain Dog makes them appear a bit less intimidating than their Rottweiler parent.
+The Bernese Rottie, also known as the Bernweiler, is a cross between a Bernese Mountain Dog and a Rottweiler.
+This hybrid pup is large, muscular, and powerful, but the longer hair inherited from the Bernese Mountain Dog makes them appear a bit less intimidating than their Rottweiler parent.

 They are very curious and can be independent sometimes, so they do best in large outdoor areas where they can explore and investigate as they please.
-While they may enjoy their independence, they’re also affectionate and will happily spend some time each day snuggling or lounging with their owners.
+While they may enjoy their independence, they’re also affectionate and will happily spend some time snuggling or lounging with their owners each day.
 They love human interaction as much as they enjoy the fresh air.

-The Bernweiler is an exciting and unique hybrid, and we’ll go over everything you need to know about these gentle giants below.
+The Bernweiler is an exciting and unique hybrid, and we’ll go over everything you need to know about the gentle giant below.

 Bernese Rottie Puppies